Guess What! It isn't as bad as what you think!

 Many people think your problems must be HUGE before you go to counseling.
 So, they put off seeking help because it seems silly to go to counseling over what they conceive to be a minor issue.
 The thing is, small problems can snowball into big ones.
 It often makes sense to get counseling if you have a problem that is haunting you or your relationship, no matter how minor, so you can prevent it from getting bigger.

-It is very common that clients say to me in the therapy that they should have gone to counseling a long time ago.
+Often clients say to me during our counseling sessions that they should have started therapy a long time ago.
 Don’t let things get worse by continuing to put it off and book an appointment today.

 About Jennine Estes, MFT